 Launched in 1984, the St Kitts and Nevis Citizenship by Investment program is the longest-running of all Caribbean CBIs.

-For an investment starting amount starting at $250,000, investors and their families are able to obtain a Caribbean passport in just 12 months.
+For an investment of $250,000, investors and their families can obtain a Caribbean passport in just four to six months.
 Fast, reliable, and relatively affordable, this immigration scheme has been a true success, greatly contributing to boosting the country’s economy.

 Investment options for this program include: